alphaabhi/TestVagrantAssig/readme.txt

 In order to run the test cases locally Node.js should be installed.
-Install the required libraries by running the command "npm install json assert" Run the test cases by executing the command node test_cases.js The test results will be displayed on the console.
+Install the required libraries by running the command "npm install assert" Run the test cases by executing the command node test_cases.js The test results will be displayed on the console.